SAP/code-pal-for-abap/docs/checks/equals-sign-chaining.md

 ## Equals Sign Chaining

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check identifies sequenced assignments as they usually confuse the reader.
+This check identifies chained assignments to multiple variables as they usually confuse the reader.

 ```abap
 "anti-pattern